Deadline: Thursday, May 8, 2025, 11:59 pm (Eastern Daylight Time)

 - Shared using a web link to each video or audio file.
 If the web link does not work, the content will not be viewed.

-- Cued to the excerpt you want presented to the committee (or provide detailed cue instructions in the description field).
+- Cued to the excerpt you want presented to the committee or provide detailed cue instructions in the appropriate field of the online application form.

-Support material that requires specialized software, plug-ins, extensions, or other executables that need to be downloaded or installed will not be reviewed.
+Support materials that require specialized software, plug-ins, extensions, or other executables that need to be downloaded or installed will not be reviewed.
 Applicants are responsible for testing support materials to ensure readability.

 Deadline and notification

-Applicants will be notified of the peer assessment committee’s decisions by email within three months of the deadline date.
+Applicants will be notified of the results by email by August 2025.

 Results are final.
 Due to the volume of applications received for this competition, artistic feedback will not be provided.
 If your application is not successful, you are encouraged to try again!